Seeking Interested Applicants

 Though any interested student is welcome to apply, an internship with the Department may be most relevant to students in the following educational tracks:

-Current college students, college graduates, graduate students, or those with an master’s degree in relevant area are preferred
+Current college students, recent college graduates, graduate students, or those with an master’s degree in relevant area are preferred

 Ability to commit 20 hours/week